 Varicose veins are swollen, twisted, and usually purple veins that protrude from your skin.
 While they can appear anywhere on your body, they most often afflict your legs.
 Varicose veins develop when the valves in the veins fail.
 These valves are supposed to allow blood to only flow toward your heart, but once they’re damaged, the blood can pool, causing the vein to swell.
 Varicose veins can appear unsightly or be painful.
 Left untreated, they can result in more serious problems, such as:

 If you’re suffering from varicose veins, you’re not alone.
 Approximately 26 percent of the adult American population suffers from the condition, and African American women suffer from more than average.
-Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn.
+Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn and Bronx.
 Visit Dr. Bolotin to determine if radiofrequency ablation for varicose veins is right for you.

 The longer you go before RFA treatment of varicose veins, the larger your veins may become.
 Depending on the degree of severity of your veins, your vascular specialist may recommend a different treatment, such as:

 Each treatment has its particular application, and Dr. Bolotin selects the most appropriate procedure for your particular case.
 Endovenous radiofrequency ablation isn’t well-suited to the largest varicose veins or the smaller spider veins.
 While RFA vein ablation can be more expensive than other techniques, it also results in fewer post-procedure complications.

 The procedure itself is fairly quick.
 Depending on the number and size of your varicose veins, the procedure may take up to an hour.
 From the time you arrive at the clinic until you leave, you need no more than three hours, which includes both preparation and recovery time.
 You can expect a series of steps, including: